-The best way to get to know country’s greatest jewels is most certain travelling and exploring it with our campervan.
+The best way to get to know the country’s greatest jewels is most certainly traveling and exploring it with our campervan.
 Slovenia may be a small country, but you will be surprised by how much it has to offer.
-Stunning nature with large number of breathtaking roads, beautiful views and tranquility will make your Slovenian road trip a road trip you'll never forget.
+Stunning nature with a large number of breathtaking roads, beautiful views and tranquility will make your Slovenian road trip a road trip you'll never forget.

 2. VRŠIČ ROAD

 Beware!
 Whenever you'll look out of your campervan window while driving alongside Soča river, an emerald river that swirls through some really scenic valleys, you will want to pull the brakes, step out and admire the views.